 Spatial offset between different inputs distributed over T4 dendrites

 All models of motion detection require comparison between inputs that view different points in visual space.
-To judge the potential relevance of T4’s input neurons to generating motion direction preference we analysed the distribution of synapses over the T4 dendrites and, for neurons that could be unambiguously matched with individual columns, across visual columns (Figure 3B-3F).
+To judge the potential relevance of T4’s input neurons to generating motion direction preference we analysed the distribution of synapses over the T4 dendrites (Figure 3C-3E) and, for cell types that could be unambiguously assigned to single columns, across visual columns (Figure 3A).

-Each T4 subtype receives input from multiple Mi1s, with the strongest from the Home Mi1 and weaker inputs from surrounding Mi1s (Figure 3B); these spread along the shafts of the T4 dendrites (Figure 3D).
-Likewise, Tm3 synapses appear to distribute evenly over the T4 dendrites (Figure 3E).
-However, while Mi1 cells can be readily assigned to specific columns, Tm3s cannot be done, which occupy more variable positions in the column periphery.
-Furthermore, Tm3s are multi-columnar cells with wide collaterals in strata M1 and M5 (Figure 2A), extending wider than the 7-column region.
-The reconstructed Tm3s therefore receive some input from columns outside the imaged 7-column volume which we could not trace.
-This limits the accuracy with which potential spatial offsets between Tm3 and other cell types can be determined (see Figure 3 – Figure Supplement 2A and Discussion).
+Each T4 subtype receives input from multiple Mi1s, with the strongest from the Home Mi1 and weaker inputs from surrounding Mi1s (Figure 3A); these spread along the shafts of the T4 dendrites (Figure 3C).
+Likewise, Tm3 synapses appear to distribute evenly over the T4 dendrites (Figure 3D).
+However, while Mi1 cells can be readily assigned to specific columns, Tm3s occupy more variable positions in the column periphery, and cannot be so assigned (Figure 3 – figure supplement 2).
+Calculating anatomical receptive fields (Takemura et al 2013), is also limited because wide collaterals of Tm3 cells in strata M1 and M5 (Figure 2A) extend beyond the 7-column region.
+The reconstructed Tm3s therefore receive some input from columns not contained in the FIBSEM image stack used here and which we therefore could not trace.
+This limits the accuracy with which potential spatial offsets between Tm3 and other cell types could be determined (see Figure 3 – Figure Supplement 3A and Discussion).

-Inputs from Mi4 and Mi9 to T4 are noticeably segregated from each other (Figure 3B and 3D).
-Significantly, Mi9’s input synapses always cluster at the tips of the T4 dendrites while Mi4’s inputs localize to their bases (Figure 3D).
-Inputs from other T4 cells also clustered towards T4’s dendrite tips (Figure 3F).
-Like Mi4, C3 and CT1 also made synapses at the bases (Figure 3D).
-Even though CT1 is a wide-field neuron (Figure 2C; Figure 2 – Figure Supplement 1), its connections are displaced from the Mi1 centre in manner very similar to that of Mi4 and C3 (Figure 3C), suggesting that each columnar arbour may serve a local computational role.
-We therefore counted each column’s CT1 arbour as a separate unit per column (Figure 3B).
-Finally, TmY15, present far less often than one cell per column, is presynaptic to T4s with a branching arbour extending more widely than the 7-column area in stratum M10 (Figure 2B; Figure 2 – Figure Supplement 1).
-Its synaptic inputs were rather uniformly distributed over T4’s dendrites (Figure 3E).
+Inputs to T4 from Mi4 and Mi9 are noticeably segregated from each other (Figure 3A and 3C).
+Significantly, Mi9’s input synapses always cluster at the tips of the T4 dendrites while Mi4’s inputs localize to their bases (Figure 3C).
+Inputs from other T4 cells also clustered towards T4’s dendrite tips (Figure 3E).
+Like Mi4, C3 and CT1 also made synapses at the bases (Figure 3C).
+Even though CT1 is a wide-field neuron (Figure 2C; Figure 2 – Figure Supplement 1), its connections are displaced from the Mi1 centre in a manner very similar to that of Mi4 and C3 (Figure 3B), suggesting that each columnar arbour may serve a local computational role.
+We therefore counted each column’s CT1 arbour as a separate unit per column (Figure 3A).
+Finally, TmY15 is presynaptic to T4s with a branching arbour extending more widely than the 7-column area in stratum M10 (Figure 2B; Figure 2 – Figure Supplement 1).
+We have reconstructed three TmY15 cells in the 7-column volume, of which two are only partial, suggesting that this cell type is distributed less frequently than one cell per column.
+Its synaptic inputs were rather uniformly distributed over T4’s dendrites (Figure 3D).

 To confirm the stereotypy of the different columnar distributions of T4 inputs, we extensively traced another set of T4s in a neighbouring column; again using inputs from Mi1 and dendritic morphology to identify four T4 subtypes associated with this column.
-These analyses supported the results for the Home column T4 cells (Figure 3 – Figure Supplement 3).
+These analyses supported the results for the Home column T4 cells (Figure 3 – Figure Supplement 4).